Seth Jaffee's Pitch list

 What's unique about Sails & Sorcery?

-The most unique aspect of Sails & Sorcery is the desk management system, paired with the way that each action gets more expensive over the course of the game -- if you don't invest in an action early, then in the late game you may find it difficult to afford that action anymore!
-In addition, the ability to see the scoring schedule means you can fight over the current scoring areas, or plan ahead for bigger scored in the future.
+The most unique aspect of Sails & Sorcery is the deck management system, paired with the way that each action gets more expensive over the course of the game -- if you don't invest in an action early, then in the late game you may find it difficult to afford that action anymore!
+In addition, the ability to see the scoring schedule means you can fight over the current scoring areas, or plan ahead for bigger scores in the future.

 No comments: